 - Cars, Motorbikes, & Taxis: Driving anywhere in Bali is not recommended, but renting a car is possible at agencies all over Sanur.
 Motorbikes are also easy to rent and useful for getting around Sanur – less so for elsewhere in southern Bali.
 Taxis are plentiful, cheap, and comfortable, and the best way to go anywhere in southern Bali.
 For longer trips, charter a car with a driver.
 This can be arranged at any travel agency or better, through the hotel.

-- About 650m south along the main street, Hardy’s is a supermarket with a few other shops attached, but is very modest compared to Kuta.
-8-minute walk.
+- Hardy’s – Supermarket with a few other shops attached, but very modest compared to Kuta.
+About 650m south along the main street.